EDA-202320-SEC11-G02/LabConflicts-L-02--G-02-/README.md

 The students edit this section to add their names, Uniandes emails, and specify which project functionality of the project they will implement.

 1. Student No. 1 Andres Ignacio Tello Umerez, Student No. 1 a.tellou@uniandes.edu.co, Student No. 1 owned functionality.
-1. Student No. 2 Name, Student No. 2 Uniandes Email, Student No. 2 owned functionality.
+1. Student No. 2 Emile, Student No. 2 e.bottagisio@uniandes.edu.co, Student No. 2 owned functionality.
 1. Student No. 3 Name, Student No. 3 Uniandes Email, Student No. 3 owned functionality.

 [Back to top](#sample-conflicts)